00mjk/isomorfeus-project/ruby/isomorfeus-transport/docs/channels.md

   # provide server side processing block
   server_on_message :cats do |message|
+    if RUBY_ENGINE != 'opal'
       # server can now relay messages or anything else
       if message.include?('dog')
         MyChannel.send_message(message, :dogs)
         false # if false is returned or anything else than true, the message is NOT published at all, instead returned to the sender with the error 'Message cancelled!' else
-      true   # only if true is returned, the message is published to the channel. end end end
+        true  # only if true is returned, the message is published to the channel. end
+    end
+  end
+end